morotioye/tictactoeclassification/README.md

 ## Prerequisites

-This project requires the following packages to be installed:
+This project requires the following packages:

 - pandas
 - numpy